BradenKartchner/react-brick-breaker/brick-breaker/README.md

 2. how to get the game loop to run on an interval, using `setInterval(func, time)`? what is the goal here? re-render the canvas every `time` seconds? can we call useEffect() every `time` interval?
 3. call `draw()` on an interval from within `useEffect(..., ([var1, var2, ...]))`, so that every time a state variable changes, the draw function is called to re-calculate the state (and other) variables, thus triggering the gameplay loop

+# Misc Notes

+-   `Game.jsx` was my first attempt at a solution and it failed miserably.
+I am keeping it for reference, but it should not be called in the finished web app

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.